-TABLE 7: INDUSTRY FOOD SAFETY AND QA THIRD PARTY AUDITS (2016-17)
+TABLE 7: INDUSTRY FOOD SAFETY AND QA THIRD PARTY AUDITS (2018-19)

-Jurisdictional inspection numbers were above their target (Tables 4-6).
-Most categories have generally had good levels of compliance with the Ruminant Feed Ban (RFB) except for stockfeed retailers and the mixed feed, single-line manufacturers.
-The jurisdictions have again carried out more inspections than are required on retailers for the year.
-Animal Health Australia and some of the jurisdictions will continue to target stockfeed retailers with
+Jurisdictional inspection numbers were above their target (Tables 4-6) except for NSW for stock feed sampling and retailer inspections, due to a systems error that has since been corrected.
+Most categories have generally had good levels of compliance with the Ruminant Feed Ban (RFB) except for stockfeed retailers.
+However, most issues detected tend to be minor (e.g. labelling) and are corrected.
+Animal Health Australia and some of the jurisdictions will continue to target stockfeed retailers with communications about their RFB requirements in the coming year.
+They are a difficult stakeholder group to communicate with as there is no peak industry body, and there is high turnover in staff and businesses.